Statistical mechanics analysis of general multi-dimensional knapsack problems: Introduction

 where $U$ and $\sum_{i = 1}^N w_i x_i$ denote the total profit and total weight, respectively.
 Variables $x_i$ denote the number of item types $i$ to be placed in the knapsack, and $C$ denotes the capacity of the knapsack.

 We herein address the generalized multidimensional knapsack problem (GMDKP) by extending 0-1 1DKP in the following two directions: \begin{enumerate} \item Introduction of multiple constraints on total weights as $\sum_{i = 1}^N w_{\mu i} x_i \leq C_\mu$ for $\mu \in \{ 1, \ldots, K\}$, which is termed as multi-dimensionalization \cite{pisinger2013knapsack}. \item Relaxation of the maximum number up to which each item type can be chosen \cite{pisinger2013knapsack}.
 This implies that we allow each item type $i$ to be selected up to $x_i^{\rm max}$ times.
-0-1 1DKP corresponds to the case of $x_i^{\rm max}=1$. \end{enumerate} Specifically, GMDKP is expressed as follows:
+The 0-1 1DKP corresponds to the case of $x_i^{\rm max}=1$. \end{enumerate} Specifically, GMDKP is expressed as follows:

 Two issues are worth discussing here.
-The first issue is related to the theoretically achievable limit of the total profit of the GMDKP, which offers a baseline for examining the performance of the approximate algorithms.
-Korutcheva et al. \cite{korutcheva1994statistical} considered a multidimensional version and analyzed the typical properties of solutions for its random ensemble while maintaining $x_i^{\rm max} =1$ $(\forall{i} \in \{1,...,N\})$.
+The first issue is related to the theoretically achievable limit of the total profit of the GMDKP, which offers a baseline for examining the performance of search algorithms.
+Korutcheva et al. \cite{korutcheva1994statistical} considered a multidimensional version and analyzed the typical properties of solutions under a random set up while maintaining $x_i^{\rm max} =1$ $(\forall{i} \in \{1,...,N\})$.
 We term this version the multidimensional knapsack problem (MDKP).
 Later, Inoue \cite{inoue1997statistical} examined MDKP by relaxing non-negative integers $x_i$ to spherically constrained real numbers.
-However, no such results have been obtained for GMDKP.
+However, no such typical case performance analyses have been obtained for GMDKP.